Math Software Online: MathScore.com

 What is the problem asking for?

-Number of crayons per group.
+Number of goody bags per goody bag.

 What information are you given?